-- English 10 - World History II or World History II Honors - Geometry or Algebra II or Precalculus (or as determined by Math department) - Chemistry - World Language: Latin III, Spanish II, or French II - Arts: Advanced Art (by semester or full year, Art 9 is a prerequisite), Advanced Theatre (by semester or full year, 2nd semester includes Forensics, Acting I is a prerequisite), Digital Design (1st semester only, may be taken only once for credit), Advanced Digital Design (2nd semester only, Digital Design is a prerequisite), Journalism (full year, Digital Design is a prerequisite), Film Appreciation (1st semester only, may be taken only once for credit), Advanced Film Studies (2nd semester only, Film Appreciation is a prerequisite), Debate (1st semester only), Chamber Choir (full year), or Instrumental Music (full year) - Electives (optional): Strength and Conditioning (by semester or full year), Creative Writing (2nd semester only), Intro to Programming (1st semester only, may be taken only once for a Science Elective credit), Robotics I (1st semester only, may be taken only once for a Science Elective credit), Game Development (2nd semester only, Intro to Programming is a prerequisite, may be taken only once for a Science Elective credit), Robotics II (2nd semester only, Robotics I is a prerequisite, may be taken only once for a Science Elective credit), European History (Honors) (offered every other year, may be taken only once for credit), Independent Study (by semester), Independent Explorations Program (IExP) (Honors) (one or more semesters for one semester of credit)
+- English 10 - World History II or World History II Honors - Geometry or Algebra II or Precalculus (or as determined by Math department) - Chemistry - World Language: Latin II, Spanish II, or French II - Arts: Chamber Choir (full year), Instrumental Music (full year), Advanced Art (by semester or full year, Art 9 is a prerequisite), Advanced Theatre (by semester or full year, 2nd semester includes Forensics, Acting I is a prerequisite), Debate (1st semester only), Creative Writing (2nd semester only), Digital Design (1st semester only, may be taken only once for credit), Advanced Digital Design (2nd semester only, Digital Design is a prerequisite), Journalism (full year), Film Appreciation (1st semester only, may be taken only once for credit), Advanced Film Studies (2nd semester only, Film Appreciation is a prerequisite)

+e Electives (optional): Strength and Conditioning (by semester or full year), Asian Studies (1st semester only, offered every other year, may be taken only once for credit), African Studies (2nd semester only, offered every other year, may be taken only once for credit), European History (Honors) (offered every other year, may be taken only once for credit), Introduction to Programming (1st semester only, may be taken only once for a Science Elective credit), Robotics (1st semester only, Introduction to Programming is a prerequisite, may be taken only once for a Science Elective credit), Advanced Robotics (1st and/or 2nd semester, Robotics is a prerequisite), Advanced Programming (1st semester only, Introduction to Programming is a prerequisite), Advanced Game Development (2nd semester only, Game Development is a prerequisite), Independent Study (by semester), Independent Explorations Program (IExP) (Honors) (one or more semesters for one semester of credit)

-- Please keep in mind that students are required to complete two credits (4 semesters) of Arts electives to complete graduation requirements. - o Two semesters of Science electives are required for graduation; more Science electives are offered in grades 11 and 12. - o Individual teachers will specify extra requirements for honors courses, which may include preparation for AP exams; please ask the teacher for details.
+- o Please keep in mind that students are required to complete two credits (4 semesters) of Arts electives to complete graduation requirements. - o Two semesters of Science electives are required for graduation; more Science electives are offered in grades 11 and 12. - o Individual teachers will specify extra requirements for honors courses, which may include preparation for AP exams; please ask the teacher for details.